 If you are new to this RC world, you might be scared.
 But don’t worry we have stated the methods of troubleshooting in simple language.

-So, beginner or professional, you can do this troubleshooting method at home!
+So, whether you are a beginner or professional, you can apply this troubleshooting method at home!

 Method 1 of 5: Battery Issues

 Well, it’s embarrassing but we need you to check the on/off switch first.
-And its ok to forget to turn on the car.
+It is ok to forget to turn on the car.

-The car is on and still not running?
+Is the car on but not running?
 The problem is with your batteries.

 Usually, RedCat racing uses a Lipo battery 5800mAh 30c batteries.
 But sometimes these batteries won’t charge. .